kubernetes/kops/docs/cli/kops_edit_cluster.md

    To set your preferred editor, you can define the EDITOR environment variable.
    When you have done this, kOps will use the editor that you have set.

-kops edit does not update the cloud resources, to apply the changes use `kops update cluster`.
+kops edit does not update the cloud resources; to apply the changes use `kops update cluster`.

 ```
 kops edit cluster [CLUSTER] [flags]